theory/justatheory/content/post/postgres/extension-preloading.md

 If your extension's shared library provides functionality only via functions called from SQL, you also don't need to worry about preloading.
 Custom types, operators, and functions generally follow this pattern.
-The DDL that creates the SQL object, such as [`CREATE FUNCTION`], uses the `AS 'obj_file', 'link_symbol'` syntax to tell PostgreSQL what library to load when SQL commands need them.
+The DDL that creates objects, such as [`CREATE FUNCTION`], uses the `AS 'obj_file', 'link_symbol'` syntax to tell PostgreSQL what library to load when SQL commands need them.

+For certain extensions used by nearly every connection, there are may be performance benefits to preloading them in [`shared_preload_libraries`], but it's not required.
+See [below](#shared-preloading) for details.

 Initializing Extensions
 -----------------------